Coronavirus Arrangements: Woodland Retreats

 - All bed linen and towels are professionally laundered between retreats

 - We have sufficient car parking

 - If you use public transport such as the train you can get a taxi from Totnes station to Sharpham

 - We are constantly monitoring the situation: if necessary we will cancel the retreat and refund participants

 - We would aim to do this with adequate notice

-Our hope is that our programme of retreats will offer a much needed opportunity for contemplation and personal reflection to help you take stock of the extraordinary times we are living in, as well as opportunities for connection with each other and with the natural world.
+We are aware that this has been a difficult and stressful time for many and we are looking forward to welcoming you to Sharpham.
+Our hope is that our programme of retreats will offer a much-needed opportunity for contemplation and personal reflection to help you take stock of the extraordinary times we are living in, as well as opportunities for connection with each other and with the natural world.

 If you would like to know more about the information on this page, please contact: